Notice of Privacy Practices

 United Helpers may use and disclose medical information about you for the purpose of maintaining operations.
 Examples include quality of care reviews, auditing, and education.
 Your information may also be used or disclosed to comply with law and regulations, for contractual obligations, grievances, lawsuits,

 health care contracting, legal services, business planning and development, business management, and administration.

 We will disclose medical information about you when required to do so by federal or state law.
 For example, as required by law, we may disclose medical information about you for public health purposes.
 These purposes generally include the following:

 - preventing or controlling disease, injury or disability;

 - reporting and notifying the appropriate government authority of vital events such as abuse, neglect, and deaths;

 - reporting adverse events or surveillance related medications or defects or problems with equipment;

 - notifying a person who may have been exposed to a disease or may be at risk of contracting or spreading a disease or condition.

 During the course of regulatory activity, we may disclose your medical information to governmental, licensing, auditing, and accrediting agencies as authorized or required by law.

-Incidental Uses and Disclosures: In order to ensure that communications essential to providing quality healthcare would not be hindered, incidental disclosures may occur.
-An example of this would be another person overhearing confidential communication between providers at a nurse’s station in the emergency room.
+Incidental usage and disclosures: In order to ensure that communications essential to providing quality healthcare would not be hindered, incidental disclosures may occur.
+An example of this would be another person overhearing a confidential communication between providers at a nurse’s station in the emergency room.